phenixphp/phenix-docs/src/guide/query_builder.md

 ## Joins

-Joins clauses are used to combine rows from two or more tables based on a common field between them.
-Joins are one of the most powerful features and they can be used to create complex queries that would not be possible otherwise.
+Join clauses are used to combine rows from two or more tables based on a common field between them.
+Joins are one of the most powerful features and can be used to create complex queries that would not be possible otherwise.
 Supported join methods are: `innerJoin`, `leftJoin`, `leftOuterJoin`, `rightJoin`, `rightOuterJoin`, `crossJoin`.

 ```php
 use Phenix\Database\Join;